filiph/HYG-Database/site/index.markdown

 	* Identify clusters of stars.
 	* See if star is solitary (no close neighbours).
 	* See what stars are neighbouring any given star.
-* If star C is three times farther away from star B than star A, we want to see the same thing on the map.[^6]
+* If star C is three times farther away from star B than star A in space, we want to see the same thing on the map.[^6]

 [^6]: This is our fitness function.
 Let's pick random stars A, B and C. Compute distance from A to B in 3D space (<em>a<sub>3d</sub></em>) and on the 2D map (<em>a<sub>2d</sub></em>).
 Do the same for B to C, for both 3D (<em>b<sub>3d</sub></em>) and 2D (<em>b<sub>2d</sub></em>).
 The goal is to minimize the difference between the ratios <em>a<sub>3d</sub>/b<sub>3d</sub></em> and <em>a<sub>2d</sub>/b<sub>2d</sub></em>.

 ## Enter Teuvo Kohonen

 Note also what _isn't_ our goal here: perfect representation of 3D space on a 2D map.
-We are trying to minimize the distortion but we can't hope to get rid of it completely.
+We are trying to minimize the distortion but we can't _ever_ hope to get rid of it completely.

-But even when we limit our goals and recognize that the map can't ever be perfect, it's very hard to create a suitable map for even a few stars, and virtually _impossible_ to do so for thousands of them&hellip;
+But even when we limit our goals and recognize that the map can't be perfect, it's very hard to create a suitable map for even a few stars, and virtually _impossible_ to do so for thousands of them&hellip;

 <p class="scream">&hellip; UNLESS YOU HAVE THINKING MACHINES THAT CAN DO THE WORK FOR YOU.</p>

-Yes.
+Which we have.
 Thanks to the amazing thing that is general purpose computing, and thanks to a particularly clever algorithm by the Finnish academician [Teuvo Kohonen][], we can leave the work to the machines.

 <figure class="right-tooth">
 	<a href="http://en.wikipedia.org/wiki/Self-organizing_map#mediaviewer/File:Synapse_Self-Organizing_Map.png">